x Bry_Page_05_Image_0002.jpg

 Emotional Resonance

-Viewers responded positively to everyday moments — small gestures — rather than grand dramatics.
+Viewers responded positively to everyday moments, small gestures

 Strong art direction: visuals are elegant but grounded; the “moment” is both cinematic and repeatable.